 Gary Poulter, who plays the part of Wade the father a.k.a.
 G-Daawg, was a homeless man given the role by director David Gordon Green, who often casts locals in his movies.
-Poulter died on the streets of Austin a couple of months after filming stopped.
+Poulter died on the streets of Austin on Feb.
+19, 2013, 2 months after filming was finished.
 See more »

-Hey, old man, you look at me.
-I got something to say to you.
-Every time we land someplace new, you say it's going to be different, but it ain't.
-You mess up.
-A lot.
-Then you leave a mess for me and Momma and Dorothy to clean up.
-And that ain't right.
-That's all I'm saying.
+Hey, you old man, you look at me.
+I got som'in' to say to you.
+Every time we land someplace new, you say it's gonna be different, but it ain't.
+You mess up... a lot... then you leave a mess for me and Momma and Dorothy to clean up, and that ain't right.
+That's all I'm sayin'.
 Hell, I do what I gotta do.
-You do whatever you hell you want - whatever you can get away with.
-You're just a selfish old drunk.
+You do whatever the hell you want - whatever you can get away with.
+You're just a... selfish old drunk.
 Yeah, that's what you is.
-This place is gonna be better after us.
-Hell, they're be ...
+Yeah, this place is gonna be after us.
+Hell, ...